andrewjmeier/TableTop.JS/tutorials/markdown/raw.md

 ### Move Types

-There are two main move types right now in the framework.
+There are three main move types right now in the framework.

 ##### moveTypeManual

 First, there's moveTypeManual.
-This move type is meant for games that involve players alternation turns by moving tokens around the board (specifically, by clicking on a token and then a space)  a control scheme of clicking on a token and then clicking on a space to move it to (ie. checkers, chess, etc).
-In fact, the framework will only listen to token clicks if you've set this flag -- otherwise its ignored.
+This move type is meant for games that involve players taking turns moving tokens around the board (specifically, by clicking on a token and then a space - ie. checkers, chess, etc.).
 With this flag, the general workflow by the framework is as such:

 If the user clicks a token and then a space, and is in the state "waitingForMove", store the token and space in game.proposedMove
 If isValidMove() then executeMove()